This guidance has been prepared in consultation with Public Health England and the Health and Safety Executive.

 COVID-19 is a public health emergency.
 Everyone needs to assess and manage the risks of COVID-19, and in particular fundraising organisations should consider the risks to their workers and supporters.
 As the lockdown restrictions begin to ease and phased approaches start to be introduced for how and when certain ways of working may return across the UK, charities and their partners will be thinking about what it means for fundraising activities that have been paused or stopped.
 Although going back to a complete ‘business as usual’ is unlikely to be acceptable or realistic – whether by charities, government, or the public – as some fundraising activities resume in the weeks and months ahead it is important that they are carried out sensitively, safely and responsibly.

-You should also always consider whether there are local restrictions in place in your area.
+You should always consider whether there are local restrictions in place in your area.
 If you live, work or volunteer in an area that is experiencing a local COVID-19 outbreak and where local restrictions have been imposed, different guidance and legislation may apply.
-For England, please consult the local restrictions pages.

 We will keep this guidance under review, and will update it in line with any changes to Government guidance.

 This guidance highlights the issues you should consider when adapting the way your organisation fundraises as lockdown measures are eased.
 In particular it provides advice on:

 - how to plan your future fundraising;

 - how to behave and interact safely and respectfully with the public;

 - how to safeguard the public, staff and volunteers; and